-Assistance and information concerning substance abuse and its treatment may be obtained from the Counselor at each of the College's campuses.
+Assistance and information concerning substance abuse and its treatment may be obtained from the Student Services personnel at each of the College's campuses.
 Services are also available from the following agencies:

 Logan-Mingo Area Mental Health, Inc.

 304.792.7130 Logan County 304.235.2954 Mingo County